tosmi-gitops/onboarding/README.md

 Within tenants we have a `clusters/` folder for every cluster the tenant should be able to use.
-In the corresponding cluster folder (e.g. `dinosaurs/clusters/prod`) we include namespaces that should be deployed to clusters.
+In the corresponding cluster folder (e.g. `dinosaurs/clusters/prod`) we include namespaces that should be deployed to the `prod` cluster.
 Those namespaces are defined in `dinosaurs/namespaces/`.

 The following diagram depicts connections between clusters, namespaces